Who Said

-"Who Said" is a song by American recording artist and actress Miley Cyrus.
-She is performing as Hannah Montana – the alter ego of Miley Stewart, a character she plays on the Disney Channel television series Hannah Montana.
+"Who Said" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack of the Disney Channel series Hannah Montana.
+It was released by Walt Disney Records on July 11, 2006, as the second and final single from the soundtrack album.
 The song was written by Matthew Gerrard, Robbie Nevil, and Jay Landers and produced by Gerrard.
-It was released on July 11, 2006, as the second single by Walt Disney Records from the series' first soundtrack, Hannah Montana.
 "Who Said" bears teen pop aspects musically, while its lyrics are about individualism.

 In the United States, the song peaked at number eighty-three on the Billboard Hot 100 and within the top seventy on the Pop 100.
 Its appearance on the Billboard Hot 100 made Cyrus the first act to have seven songs appear on the chart in the same week.
 The song was also certified gold by the Recording Industry Association of America (RIAA).
 A music video for "Who Said" was released, taken from footage of a concert performance.